From porn to AI lovers: The new threat to intimacy

 But we now face something far more corrosive to healthy human sexual and intimate relationships: AI.

-Not AI in the abstract.
-Not AI as a tool for work, learning, or creativity.
-I mean AI used for relationship purposes: the AI girlfriend, the AI boyfriend, the AI “partner” designed to provide companionship, flirtation, eroticism, affirmation, and emotional regulation on cue.
+Not AI in the abstract, but specifically AI used for relationship purposes: the AI girlfriend, the AI boyfriend, the AI “partner” designed to provide companionship, flirtation, eroticism, affirmation, and emotional regulation on cue.

 Porn can be compulsive, exploitative, and psychologically damaging.
 But it rarely pretends to be reciprocal.
-It does not ask you to negotiate.
-It does not require you to tolerate misunderstanding.
+It does not ask you to negotiate, nor does it require you to tolerate misunderstanding and difference.
 It does not have needs, preferences, bad moods, boundaries, or a history that bumps up against yours.

 In that sense, the user knows, at least consciously, that porn is consumption.